Posted on November 13, 2014 | By admin | Leave a response

 •Once on the ground, no pinching, clawing or twisting of the flesh is allowed, nor kicking, kicking at the kidney with the heel, stomping of the head or kneeing.

 •Throwing an opponent is allowed except for: spiking an opponent into the canvass with his head or neck, throwing an opponent bodily out of the fenced area or boxing ring, holding onto the gloves or shorts of an opponent.

 •Spitting, abusive language, and holding onto the fence or ropes is not allowed nor is attacking an opponent after the bell has sounded, during a break, or while under instruction by the referee.

 For some people cage fighting offers a chance of fulfilling a dream, but for many their dreams have been crushed.
 Some people who take up cage fighting train to stay fit, but ultimately everyone wants to fight.
 Someone who walks in off the street wanting to do cage fighting has to go through all the prerequisites demanded by the sport as well as rigorous training, as there can be serious consequences if a person is not properly prepared.
+According to Dr. Miles Meason, the mental preparation is even more important than any physical preparation would be.
 In 2010 alone more than 2.5 million Americans trained in cage fighting or fought in MMA.

 Posted on November 6, 2014 | By admin | Leave a response

 Mixed martial arts is an activity the whole family can enjoy.
 It teaches children discipline, and how to work to become the best.
 It gives us adults a chance to participate in an active lifestyle.
 It’s a hobby that allows you to let go of aggression in an appropriate manner.
 With the decline of boxing, mixed martial arts is taking over.
 It’s much safer, and way more interesting then two guys wearing gloves throwing punches at each other.